Stoyan-Rusev/petstagram/README.md

 # petstagram
  Petstagram is an app that looks like Instagram, but for pets.
-Its development is a task from SoftUni's course "Django Basics".
+Its development is a task from SoftUni's course "Python Web".